-2023 - 2024
+BPOST 2023 - 2024

 DS OWNER

-2022 - 2023
+FLUXYS 2021 - 2023

 UI DESIGNER

-Wrap DS
+WRAP DS

 Apart from consumer facing touch points, BPOST develops also a handful of other digtal products used in operations, HR and retail.
 I can easily count more than 10 distinct "products" and a plethora of technologies.